Sangthankima: Thutak Nunpuitu Team

 The organisation became synonymous with the institution, but which they officially called "Calvary Hospital".
 The first official building was inaugurated on 17 June 1994.
 The residence quickly expanded into an orphanage in 1995, offering formal education.
 It subsequently became rehabilitation for drug abusers and alcoholics, health centre for physically and mentally challenged people.
 Boarders include in addition to Mizo people, Chakma, Reang, Assamese, and Burmese.
 At one time, Burmese immigrants consisted as many as 70% of the total boarders.
 Education now covers up to secondary level, and consists of school building, a computer training centre, a tailoring training centre, a candle making industry, a school of music and fine arts, weightlifting academy, and games and sports training centre.
 Government of Mizoram has established a pre-school (anganwadi) centre and health clinic.
 There are also poultry yard, a dairy farm and piggery.
 According to record more than 260 mental patients, 850 drug abusers and 1500 alcoholics have recovered.
-As of 2014, there are 424 orphans, 254 mentally challenged and 324 drug addicts and alcoholics, with 68 volunteers.
+As of 2014, there are 424 orphans, 254 mentally challenged and 324 drug addicts and alcoholics, with 68 volunteers..Sângthankima had no income when he started Thutak Nunpuitu Team or later Calvary Hospital.
+But he takes pride in that never had once been a skip of meal in his organisation.
+He receives support and aids from philanthropists and other organisations.

 The organisation still continues at Champhai with 63 boarders, and in addition, has established rehabilitation centres at Lunglei with 95 boarders, and at Kolasib with 40 boarders.